aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/cli-configuration.md

 }
 ```

-1. Later, if you want to update these settings, you can do so by running `aptos init` again.
+2. Later, if you want to update these settings, you can do so by running `aptos init` again.
-2. The rest of these configuration steps are optional / quality of life.
+3. The rest of these configuration steps are optional / quality of life.
 To continue to use the CLI for your specific use case, follow the [usage guide here](use-cli/use-aptos-cli.md).

-## (Optional) Creating Multiple Named Configurations (AKA Profiles)
+## (Optional) Creating Named Configurations (Profiles)

 For testing more complicated scenarios, you will often want multiple accounts on-chain.
-One way to do this is to create multiple named configurations, which we will call profiles.
+One way to do this is to create a named configuration which we will call a profile.

 To create a profile, run `aptos init --profile <name_of_profile>`.
 The configuration you generate will be usable when calling CLI commands as replacements for arguments.